Florida Vanity Plate Rules & Restrictions

 Florida DHSMV reviews all vanity plate applications.
 Here's what will definitely get rejected:

-- Profanity or vulgar language
+- Profane or vulgar language

-- Racial, ethnic, or religious slurs
+- Racial or ethnic slurs

-- Sexual references or innuendo
+- Drug references

-- Weapon references
+- Misleading government references

 Tips to Get Your Plate Approved